froggibella/bea-cv/index.md

 ## Education

 `October 2014 – September 2016`
-__Master of Science__
+__Computer Science for Graduates in the Humanities or Social Science__

-> Computer Science for Graduates in the Humanities or Social Science
+> Master of Science

 Technical University, Chemnitz